DevOpsHiveHQ/dynamic-devops-roadmap/projects/hivebox/README.md

 ## Approach

-This project follows the same Dynamic MVP-style mindset used in the [roadmap](../../).
-Which aims to cover the whole Software Development Life Cycle (SDLC).
-That mean each phase of this project will cover all aspects of the DevOps areas like planning, coding, containers, testing, continuous integration, continuous delivery, infrastructure, etc.
+This project follows the same Dynamic MVP-style mindset used in the [roadmap](../../), which aims to cover the whole Software Development Life Cycle (SDLC).
+That means each phase of this project will cover all aspects of the DevOps areas like planning, coding, containers, testing, continuous integration, continuous delivery, infrastructure, etc.

-This project works the best in `Peering` mode where you have another person helps you whenever you stuck (like a mentor or so).
-But in case you don't have that, always back to the `Related Module` where it has more details could help you in the project.
+This project works the best in `Peering` mode where you have another person help you whenever you stuck (like a mentor or so).
+But in case you don't have that, always back to the `Related Module` which has more details that could help you in the project.

 > [!NOTE]
-> Each phase of this project is tackled gradually part of the roadmap modules.
+> Each phase of this project is tackled gradually as part of the roadmap modules.
 But it's also **standalone**, and you can work on it if you have the required knowledge for each phase.

 > [!CAUTION]
 > Remember, the goal is not only to implement the project but also to learn industry best practices in the DevOps field!
-> Just applying this project without understanding what the problems to solve will not help you to be a DevOps Engineer!
+> Applying this project without understanding the problems to solve will not help you be a DevOps Engineer!

 ## Goal

 The goal of this project is to build a scalable RESTful API around [openSenseMap](https://opensensemap.org/) but customized to help beekeeper with their chores.
 The API output should be in JSON.
-You will start with a basic implementation, then extend the whole system to handles thousands of requests per second.
+You will start with a basic implementation, then extend the whole system to handle thousands of requests per second.
 But always remember, every decision has a cost.

 You can get senseBox IDs by checking the [openSenseMap](https://opensensemap.org/) website.
-Use 3 senseBox IDs close to each other (you can use this one [5eba5fbad46fb8001b799786](https://opensensemap.org/explore/5eba5fbad46fb8001b799786) as starting point).
+Use 3 senseBox IDs close to each other (you can use this one [5eba5fbad46fb8001b799786](https://opensensemap.org/explore/5eba5fbad46fb8001b799786) as a starting point).
 Just copy the IDs, you will need them in the next steps.

 ---